Compatibility

 Damage

-The Damage of the sword is mapped linearly to the Mohs scale of the element.
+The damage of the sword is mapped linearly to the Mohs scale of the material.
+A tool can also mine blocks up to 1 Mohs above its own material (wood (1) can mine stone (2)).

 The damage of the axe relative to the sword follows vanilla logic, same for other tools.